tjkandala/baahuDocs/docs/introduction.md

 ## What is Baahu?

-Baahu is a zero-dependency state-machine-based SPA framework for Javascript + TypeScript
+Baahu is a zero-dependency Moore machine-based SPA framework for Javascript + TypeScript

 ## Features